Yu-Lab-Genomics/MethylAI/README.md

 `result/finetune_tutorial_encode.log`: All runtime messages (stdout and stderr) are redirected to this log file.
 You can change the path and filename as needed.
 The `nohup` command allows the process to continue running after disconnecting from the terminal.

+**Expected output**
+Upon successful fine-tuning, the following files will be generated in the directory specified by the `'output_folder'` key in `methylai_config_dict`:

+1. Training Results File
+- File: `{output_result_file}` (as defined in the configuration)
+- Format: Tab-separated values
+- Contents: Per‑epoch training and validation metrics, including:
+  - Training loss
+  - Validation loss
+  - Pearson correlation coefficient (PCC) on the validation set
+  - Spearman correlation coefficient (SCC) on the validation set

+2. Model Snapshots
+- Directory: `{output_folder}/snapshot/`
+- Files: Checkpoint files named `snapshot_epoch_{epoch_number}.pth` (one per epoch)
+- Purpose: These snapshots allow you to resume training from any epoch or for downstream tasks.

+---
 ## Fine-tuning Tutorial 2: Using Your Own WGBS Dataset

 If you have your own WGBS data processed with Bismark, you can fine-tune MethylAI as follows.